Who is Micah Morrison?

-From 1994 through 2002, I worked for the Wall Street Journal editorial page as a writer, senior writer, and finally chief investigative reporter with a focus on political scandal and financial crime.
+From 1994 through 2002, I worked for the Wall Street Journal editorial page as an investigative writer with a focus on political scandal and financial crime.
 I led the Whitewater investigation of the Clinton Administration and reported on union fraud, Indian casino gaming, money laundering, terrorism, and the corrupt Bank of Credit & Commerce International.
-Along with Bob Bartley and Deputy Editorial Page Editor Melanie Kirkpatrick, I edited the six-volume series, Whitewater: A Wall Street Journal Briefing.
+Along with Editorial Page Editor Robert L. Bartley and Deputy Editorial Page Editor Melanie Kirkpatrick, I edited the six-volume series, Whitewater: A Wall Street Journal Briefing.
 I was nominated four times by the newspaper for the Pulitzer Prize: in the Editorial Writing category in 1997, 1998, and 1999; in the Investigative Reporting category in 2000.

-In 1993, HarperCollins published my book, Fire in Paradise: The Yellowstone Fires and the Politics of Environmentalism.
+In 1993, HarperCollins published Fire in Paradise: The Yellowstone Fires and the Politics of Environmentalism.
 Kirkus called it “a thrilling, blow-by-blow account of the wildfire.”
 You can read the full review here.

-In 2003, after nearly a decade with the Journal, I returned to freelancing, focusing on investigative reporting, consulting, and book projects.
+In 2003, after nearly a decade with the Journal, I circled back to freelancing, with a focus on investigative reporting, consulting, and book projects.
 I wrote a novel, worked with some great clients, and joined Fox News as an investigative consultant.
 In 2010 and 2011, I led the investigative reporting for the Fox special, “Iran’s Nuclear Secrets.”